metacartel/Harbour-MVP/README.md

 We are having a meeting soon with the agenda of the meeting here (27th 5PM CEST Sept): https://hackmd.io/-fF2VKIFRzyiWaxVQAh0wA?edit

-For now, join us on telegram for the discussion: https://t.me/joinchat/HcTaOxJH6OzCna2UWJZo9A
+For now, join us on telegram for the discussion -> Found in the agenda above ^^^

 ## Implementations